sandeep7348/HTMLProject/README.md

-# 🌐 HTML & CSS Practice Project
+# 🌐 HTML, CSS & SCSS Practice Project

-This project is created to practice and demonstrate **all major HTML and CSS concepts** used in real-world web development.
+This project is designed to practice and demonstrate **HTML, CSS, and SCSS (Sass)** concepts used in modern frontend development.
-It is beginner-friendly and structured for easy understanding.
+It covers everything from basic structure to responsive layouts, reusable styles, and animations.

 ---

 ## 📌 Project Overview

 This project includes:
-- Semantic HTML structure
+- Semantic HTML5
 - Modern CSS styling
+- SCSS (Sass) architecture
+- Responsive design
-- Responsive layouts
+- Flexbox & Grid layouts
-- Animations and transitions
+- Animations & transitions
-- Flexbox and Grid usage
+- Clean and reusable code structure
-- Reusable components

 ---